Halloween is about horror and death, please reflect the sentiment in your costume, or else don’t bother

 Saying all this, there are still certain costumes that may appear to adhere to the rules, yet should unquestionably be avoided.
 Like, obviously don’t go as Heath Ledger’s Joker anymore, don’t do that, because everyone is doing that, still.
 The Dark Knight came out ten years ago and people are still putting on a purple suit and smearing lipstick across their face and calling it a costume.
 Not anymore, thanks.
 As such, you are also not allowed to go as the female version of this costume: Harley Quinn from Suicide Squad.

-Or this year’s version, as it happens, which will 100% be Pennywise from It.
+Or this year’s version, as it happens, which will STILL 100% be Pennywise from It, even though the movie came out last year.
 Do not pat yourself on your frilly back, smug in the knowledge that you are being the first person to do this, because you resolutely are not.
 There will be swarms of Skarsgard-model It-clowns filling the dancefloors of pubs and kitchens of houses everywhere this year.
 If you want to go as a clown, go as the Tim Curry version; there will be far less of them and you’ll stand out in the crowd.

 Look, Halloween is about pain, and a sexy cat does not speak to me about pain; Superman does not haunt my dreams; a fried egg does not flood my brain with images of hell and torture; a Power Rangers morph suit does not tear each tendril from my quivering body as my soul is consumed by a thousand screaming demons.
 Sort it out, and treat Halloween with the respect it duly deserves.